FarahHammamii/web_dev_proj/README.md

-# Full‑Stack Platform — Backend & Frontend
+# Connectify— Backend & Frontend

 ## Overview

 This repository contains a **full‑stack web platform** composed of:

-* **Backend**: RESTful API built with Express, MongoDB, and supporting services (authentication, messaging, notifications, job offers, AI integration).
+* **Backend**: built with Express, MongoDB, and supporting services (authentication, messaging, notifications, job offers, AI integration).
 * **Frontend**: Web client that consumes the backend API and provides the user interface.

 Both parts live in the **same repository** but must be run **independently** in separate terminals.